DerSchwarzeJugo/hslu-dc-bot/README.md

 [] = optional arguments
 $ = command prefix

-**$help** can be typed in the botchannel and in the created Projects inside the botcommands channel to show this help section
+**$help** can be typed in the botchannel and in the created Projects inside the botcommands channel to show this help section and give clues about short forms of the methods

 Examples of possible commands in the botchannel: